ReemMohdMousa/ReemMohdMousa/README.md

 <!--
 **ReemMohdMousa/ReemMohdMousa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Self-motivated, fast learner, and hardworking junior full-stack developer, with an electrical engineering background.

 Here are some ideas to get you started: